-Sections 4 through 7 deal with things that religious people are increasingly being forced to do on pain of job loss, financial hardship, or worse.
+The fourth section deals with things that religious people are increasingly being forced to do on pain of job loss, financial hardship, or worse.
 Whether you like it or not, a person’s religion has things to say – and moral judgments to make – about the most basic concepts in life.
 What makes a family?
 Where does human life begin, and when should it properly end?
 Should a person be allowed to change genders?
 How should people rightly order their lives in regard to these matters?
 Lately the government has been trying to stamp secular answers to these questions on the lives of religious people and telling them to get in line or else.
 Under this Amendment, that won’t continue.
 Marriage, adoption, artificial reproduction, contraception, abortion, euthanasia, gender “transitioning” – all these matters will be left to individual conscience, not to the judgment of the state.